Help! Why Don’t Edibles Get Me High?

 What is the shelf life of edibles?

 The shelf life of edibles can vary wildly, typically correlating with the shelf life of a similar non-infused product.
-Your homemade brownies are only going to last a few days unless you freeze them.
+Your homemade brownies will only last a few days unless you freeze them.
 Some mass-produced gummies are designed to stay shelf-stable for over a year.
 If you’re buying edibles from your local dispensary, they should be labeled with an expiration date.

-THC can also deteriorate over time into the less psychoactive CBN (though this most often occurs after 12 months or longer).
-To maximize your edible shelf life, it’s always best to follow best storage practices with your cannabis.
+THC can also deteriorate over time into the less intoxicating CBN (though this most often occurs after 12 months or longer).
+To maximize your edible shelf life, it’s always best to follow the best storage practices with your cannabis.

 How long do edibles show up in drug tests?